edsammy/edsammy.github.io/README.md

 edsammy.github.com
 ==================
-This is the portfolio site of Eddie Samuels
+This is the portfolio site of Eddie M Samuels